mkejeiri/XUnit-Sample/README.md

-# Xunit Samples
+# Xunit samples
-# Autofixture Samples with Xunit
+# Autofixture samples with Xunit : autodata and automoq